vanghoa/instagram-wrapped-vn/README.md

 forked from [@anotherbrowsertab](https://www.instagram.com/anotherbrowsertab/)

+Browser client-side version in Vietnamese rewritten with Javascript https://vanghoa.github.io/instagram-quan/

+Or

 1. download your instagram data from Meta and extract it to a folder
 2. rename the folder to 'data'
 3. clone this repo